Skip to content

 Can the COVID-19 vaccine be mandatory?
 Perspective for employers and employees.

-COVID-19 vaccinations have already started in some parts of Illinois.
-As news of the vaccine rollout continues, many employers and employees are left with questions about vaccines in the workplace.
-Should it be required?
-Can it be required?
-Can I refuse the vaccine?
-No clear-cut answers exist, but current laws do provide guidance.
+COVID-19 vaccinations have already started in parts of Illinois.
+As news of the rollout spreads, many employers and employees have questions about vaccines in the workplace.
+Should businesses require them?
+Can they legally require them?
+Can employees refuse?
+While no simple answers exist, current laws provide guidance.

 Employer Perspective